ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the `congestionControl` property also yields the value `false`.

 An implementation of this interface must provide sensible defaults for Selection Properties.
-The suggested default values for each property below represent a configuration that can be implemented over TCP.
+The default values for each property below represent a configuration that can be implemented over TCP.
 If these default values are used and TCP is not supported by a Transport Services implementation, then an application using the default set of Properties might not succeed in establishing a connection.
 Using